Nate Lowe Player Props: Rangers vs. Astros

-On Monday, Nate Lowe (.488 on-base percentage in past 10 games, 115 points above season-long percentage) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+On Tuesday, Nate Lowe (.714 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the Houston Astros, whose starting pitcher will be J.P.
+France.
 First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Dodgers.
+In his most recent game, he went 1-for-3 with an RBI against the Astros.

 Nate Lowe Game Info & Props vs. the Astros